 Building an effective haircare routine starts with understanding your unique hair type and its specific needs.
 The science behind healthy hair isn't complicated—it's about pH balance, proper moisture levels, and gentle handling techniques.
 Your routine should include proper washing methods, appropriate conditioning, regular scalp care, and smart styling practices.

 Remember, consistency beats perfection every time.
 Start with the basics—gentle cleansing, adequate conditioning, and heat protection—then gradually add treatments and styling products as needed.
-What works for your friend might not work for you, and that's completely normal.
+What works for your friend might not be your kind of pick, and that's completely normal.
 The best routine is one you'll actually stick to, using products that make your hair look and feel its best.
 Give new changes time to work, listen to your hair's needs, and don't be afraid to adjust your approach as your hair changes with seasons, age, or lifestyle.